astronomer-bh/MQP/robot/README.md

 ### Teensy
 ![alt text](https://github.com/rmwiesenberg/MQP/blob/master/robot/libs/Teensy/teensy35.png "BNO055 Hookup")

 A Teensy does not run much unlike and Arduino and can be programmed with either the [Arduino IDE](https://www.arduino.cc) or [PlatformIO](http://platformio.org) which is much easier and more robust not to mention it includes code completion and all the other functionality of the ArduinoIDE + its closer to C++ anyway.
-The Teensy pulls in the sensor data from the array of COZIR sensors and then sends it to the Pi to output elsewhere.
-Just use the USB cable to run it.
+The Teensy pulls in the sensor data from the array of COZIR sensors through the Serial Pins (TX/RXs) and then sends it to the Pi over USB to output elsewhere.
+Just use the USB cable to run and power it.
 Do not forget to run the line of code below or else it won't work with the Pi.
 ~~~~
 sudo wget -O /etc/udev/rules.d/49-teensy.rules "https://www.pjrc.com/teensy/49-teensy.rules"
 ~~~~